-These Vegan Guinness and Bailey’s cupcakes will have you celebrating St. Patrick’s Day in fine style.
+These Guinness & Bailey’s cupcakes will have you celebrating St. Patrick’s Day in fine style.
 There is simply no better way to drink your booze and eat your dessert at the same time.
 Life is all about multi-tasking after all.
 Guinness Cake is wonderful traditional dessert.
-Guinness itself is not a vegan beer, however any other dark stout beer that you prefer that is vegan will do just fine.
+Guinness itself is now vegan beer (no animal products), but you can also use any other dark stout beer that you prefer.
 To find out if your beer of choice is vegan or not simply head over to http://barnivore.com and type in the name of the beer in question and it will tell you.
 Do this for any alcoholic drink you’re curious about.

 To make these epic St. Patrick’s Day themed cupcakes you are going to start by pouring your beer into a saucepan along with some vegetable oil and heat it up until its boiling.
 Once you have it boiling add in cocoa powder and whisk it all together, removing from the heat altogether and then set it aside.
 Now you are going to mix up your dry ingredients.
 You will add 1 cup of flour to a mixing bowl along with 1 cup of sugar, 3/4 tsp of baking soda, 1/2 tsp of baking powder and a 1/4 tsp of salt.
 I think you know what comes next, it’s time to whisk that all together as well and then set it aside.

 Moving right along, you need to get your wet ingredients together.
-Add 1 tsp of flax to a mixing bowl along with 3 tsp of water and let it sit for about 5 minutes or until it becomes gelatinous.
+Add 1 tbsp of flax to a mixing bowl along with 3 tbsp of water and let it sit for about 5 minutes or until it becomes gelatinous.
 Add in 1/3 cup of plain coconut yogurt, or any other vegan yogurt you prefer, soy, cashew and almond all work.
-Mix, mix mix this all together.
-A stand mixer is the ideal way to go for mixing any of your wet ingredients but you can certainly get the job done with a hand mixer.
+Mix this all together.
+A stand mixer is an ideal way to go for mixing any of your wet ingredients but you can certainly get the job done with a hand mixer.
 When that is thoroughly mixed add in the chocolate, beer, and oil concoction that you made earlier.
 You will give this all another mix until you reach a consistency similar to what you see in the video.

 Get out your cupcake pan and put your cupcake liners in it then carefully fill each liner 3/4 of the way full with your batter as they are going to rise and you will want to have a little extra room.
 Bake them at 350F for 22 minutes.
 While these cupcakes are baking you are going to make your frosting.
 What kind of cupcakes would these be without frosting? or you could just, ya know… drink the leftover beer, it’s up to you!